top of page

 Founder & Executive Director

-I'm a 24-year-old first-generation Buyi Chinese-American immigrant from Southern California, a huge matcha fan, and an absolute chaotic good on the alignment chart.
+I'm a Gen Z first-generation Buyi Chinese-American immigrant from Southern California, a huge matcha fan, and a chaotic good on the alignment chart.
 I grew up with bipolar disorder and c-PTSD and didn't believe I deserved the air I breathed.
-After surviving a series of suicide attempts, I found healing from an unexpected source: writing.
+After surviving both suicide loss and attempt, I found healing from an unexpected source: writing.
 In writing letters to strangers, I realized that I wasn't alone - I never was alone.
 And you aren't, either.
-So as a sophomore in high school, I founded Letters to Strangers, which has since grown into a global youth-run organization that seeks to destigmatize mental illness and increase access to affordable, quality treatment.
-Among many other honors, I've been honored by two U.S. presidents at the White House, Princess Diana Awards as a 2021 Legacy Award Winner, L'Oréal Paris as a 2020 Women of Worth, Oprah Magazine as its 2019 Health Hero, the We Are Family Foundation as a Global Teen Leader in 2017, the youngest-ever winner of the Unilever Young Entrepreneurs Award, and I gave a TEDxTeen speech at the PlayStation Theater in Times Square to a standing ovation.
-I also used to volunteer for the National Suicide Prevention Hotline and the Lifeline Crisis Chat.
+So as a sophomore in high school, I founded Letters to Strangers, which has since grown into the largest global youth organization that seeks to destigmatize mental illness and increase access to affordable, quality treatment.
+Among many other generous opportunities, I've been honored by two U.S. presidents at the White House (Biden 2022, Obama 2016), Princess Diana Awards as a 2021 Legacy Award Winner, L'Oréal Paris as a 2020 Women of Worth, Oprah Magazine as its 2019 Health Hero, the youngest-ever winner of the Unilever Young Entrepreneurs Award, and I gave a TEDxTeen speech in Times Square to a standing ovation.
+I also used to volunteer as a trained counselor for the National Suicide Prevention Hotline and the Lifeline Crisis Chat.
+I graduated with Honors from Princeton University on a full scholarship and recently earned my MBA from the University of Oxford with the Skoll Scholarship.

-All of this has taught me that if we all had second chances, perhaps our lives would be so different.
+If we all had second chances, perhaps things would be so different.
 But not all of us are lucky enough to get a second chance.

 This is why I fight.
 I know personally that when all you understand is emptiness, one letter--one human connection--can save a life.
 Mental health matters; mental health is personal.
 I fight because I can't bear it otherwise.